 network bandwidth) as several Git repositories need to be cloned, including

 large Git repositories holding lots of contents and history, such as the Linux

 src/external/linux/) or the Gentoo Portage tree

 At this point, you should have successfully set up your environment and fetched the whole source tree of the CLIP OS project.

-can still download the missing contents of the files backed by Git LFS (and
+sync, you can still download the missing contents of the files backed by

-therefore fix your current source tree checkout) by running this command:
+Git LFS (and therefore fix your current source tree checkout) by running

 $ repo forall -c 'git lfs install && git lfs pull'

-Congratulations, you are now ready to launch a build of a CLIP OS image.
+Congratulations, you are now ready to start building CLIP OS.